nus-cs2113-AY1920S2/tp/docs/team/trishaangelica.md

 * **Major enhancement 2:** Added the **help function** for the SHOCO application.
     * What it does: Lists all acceptable commands, their purpose, valid parameters and examples of usage.
-    * Justification: This feature improves the product significantly because the user may forget how certain functions work and so, the app should provide a convenient way for them to check the accepted format.
+    * Justification: This feature improves the product significantly because the user may forget how certain functions work and so, the app should provide a convenient way for them to check on the accepted command format.
-     With the help feature embedded in the application, users need not solely rely on the SHOCO User Guide.
+     With the help feature embedded in the application, users need not solely rely on the SHOCO User Guide for help when they are in doubt.
     * Highlights: This enhancement includes examples of command usages which makes the accepted command formats much more comprehensible to the user.

 * **Code contributed:** [[Functional code]](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#search=trishaangelica&sort=groupTitle&sortWithin=title&since=2020-03-01&timeframe=commit&mergegroup=false&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=trishaangelica&tabRepo=AY1920S2-CS2113T-T13-1%2Ftp%5Bmaster%5D)